Occupation of the Gaza Strip by the United Arab Republic: 1948 Arab–Israeli War

-Egypt Occupation: All-Palestine Protectorate (1948–1950s)
+Egypt's All-Palestine Protectorate (1948–1959)

 The All-Palestine Protectorate was an entity established by the Arab League on 22 September 1948, during the 1948 Arab–Israeli War, purportedly to provide Palestinian governance for Palestine.
 After the war, the Gaza Strip was the only former-Mandate territory under the jurisdiction of the All-Palestine Government.
-However, the members of the Government were consequently removed to Cairo, and had little or no influence over events in Gaza.
+However, the members of the Government were consequently removed to Cairo, and had little or no influence over events in the Gaza Strip.

-According to Avi Shlaim:[T]he contrast between the pretensions of the All-Palestine Government and its capability quickly reduced it to the level of farce.
-It claimed jurisdiction over the whole of Palestine, yet it had no administration, no civil service, no money, and no real army of its own.
-Even in the small enclave around the town of Gaza its writ ran only by the grace of the Egyptian authorities.
-Taking advantage of the new government's dependence on them for funds and protection, the Egyptian paymasters manipulated it to undermine Abdullah's claim to represent the Palestinians in the Arab League and in international forums.
-Ostensibly the embryo for an independent Palestinian state, the new government, from the moment of its inception, was thus reduced to the unhappy role of a shuttlecock in the ongoing power struggle between Cairo and Amman.